Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 }
 ```

-This type's public API provides methods to create, convert and modify transactions:
+Its API provides methods to create, convert and modify transactions:

 ```Rust
 // Create a transaction from bytes.